ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 physically resistant to hardware tampering.
 The component that is implicitly trusted is often referred to as a Root of Trust.

+Implicit trust can also be tied to the communications link over which the Evidence is conveyed.
+As an example, the Attester and Verifier can communicate over a link that is established using a Root of Trust.
+An example of such communications is over a cellular link, where the link is established by the Attester leveraging an enclave (e.g., SIM card).
+The Verifier may have established the communications link and verified the presence of the Root-of-Trust in doing so, or may have received evidence that the communications link is anchored to a Root of Trust from an entity that established the communications link.
+As a result, the Verifier may be able to trust the attestation evidence from the device without an additional endorsement or even a cryptographically-verifiable signature of the evidence.
+Note that the appraisal policy employed by the Verifier may take into account the transient nature of the communications link security.
+For instance, once the link is torn down then the Evidence may not be trusted until it is conveyed again over a re-established link.

 In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.
 Thus, an Attester must trust entities to which it conveys Evidence, to not